 A senior couple stands together on a bridge outdoors.

-Our cardiac surgery program through MedStar Heart & Vascular Institute is home to some of the best heart surgeons and structural heart specialists in the mid-Atlantic region.
+MedStar Heart & Vascular Institute’s cardiac surgery program is home to some of the best heart surgeons and structural heart specialists in the mid-Atlantic region.
 Here, you’ll find a full team of dedicated experts focused on you.

-We have one of the highest volume cardiac surgery centers in the country.
-This translates into extensive experience in techniques that treat all types of heart conditions.
-So, you can rest assured we understand your unique diagnosis and are able to bring you the least invasive surgical option that also offers the best long-term results.
+We have one of the highest-volume cardiac surgery centers in the country.
+This means we have a lot of experience in techniques that treat all types of heart conditions.
+You can rest assured that we understand your unique diagnosis and are able to provide you with the least invasive surgical option that also offers the best long-term results.

-Cardiac surgeries are performed at MedStar Union Memorial Hospital in Baltimore, MD, and at MedStar Washington Hospital Center in Washington, D.C.
+Cardiac surgeries are done at MedStar Union Memorial Hospital in Baltimore, MD, and at MedStar Washington Hospital Center in Washington, D.C.

 Just beginning your heart journey?